ajitagupta/railway-database-image-design/README.md

 * MEDIUMBLOB: The maximum length supported is 16,777,215 bytes (16.7 MB).
 * LONGBLOB: Stores up to 4,294,967,295 bytes of data (4.29 GB).
 <br>
-In the following SQL code we add a new table images with our image attributes as columns
 ```
 CREATE TABLE images (
 image_id tinyint